Even-carry polynomials and cohomology of line bundles on the incidence correspondence in positive characteristic: Conjectures

 In Table \ref{tab:tiles_n=6}, we list the tiles found for $n = 6$ having $c_{\OUT} = 2$, $c_{\IN} = \END$, values for which we believe that the list of such tiles is complete.
 Examination of the tiles found shows that they conform to a uniform pattern

-where $\lambda$ and $\mu$ are \emph{conjugate partitions} with at most two parts.
+where $\lambda$ and $\lambda^\top$ are conjugate partitions with at most two parts (padded with zeros to have exactly two parts).
 We conjecture that all the $\END$ tiles are parametrized in this way: \begin{conj} The tiles with $c_{\IN} = \END$ are those of the form

-where $\lambda$ is a partition with at most $n - 2 - c$ parts ($c = c_{\OUT}$) whose conjugate $\mu$ has at most $c$ parts. \end{conj} This will not be the first time that conjugate partitions found their way into an algebraic-geometry problem of this flavor (see \cite{kenkel2019lengths,Raicu2018Regularity}).
+where $\lambda$ is a partition with at most $n - 2 - c$ parts ($c = c_{\OUT}$) whose conjugate $\lambda^\top$ has at most $c$ parts. \end{conj} This will not be the first time that conjugate partitions found their way into an algebraic geometry problem of this flavor (see \cite{kenkel2019lengths,Raicu2018Regularity}).